 The 97th floor (439 meters – 1,440 feet)

 This floor provides a great view of photography.
 Also, there is an open skylighted ceiling, which is open in good weather situations.

 The 100th floor (474 meters – 1,555 feet)

 It contains a 55-meter-long corridor and it provides a transparent glass floor.
-You can feel walking on the air in this view and take a look at the top of the Oriental Pearl Tower just in front of yourself.
+You can feel walking in the air in this view and take a look at the top of the Oriental Pearl Tower just in front of yourself.

 The hotel component is known as Park Hyatt Shanghai which has 174 suites and rooms between the 79th to 93rd floors of the tower.
-It also had the title “the highest hotel in the world” after the completion of construction but today is the third-highest hotel in the world.
+It also had the title of The highest hotel in the world after the completion of construction but today is the third-highest hotel in the world.

 Important offices in the Shanghai World Financial Center

 SWFC is home to many international financial and trade companies listed below

 - Ernst & Young